ningpj/Stumpy_PSF_Sensor/README.md

 > [!NOTE]
 > Step files (rather than STLs) are included for printing the sensor with [Multi-colour](Multi_Colour_Step) tick marks or  [Single-colour](Single_Colour_Step) with recessed tick marks.
-> Depending on MMU / Printer orientation, you may elect to invert all the parts (mirror on x in your slicer) to move the connector to the top to streamline wiring.
+> Depending on MMU / Printer orientation, you may elect to invert all the parts (mirror along x axis in your slicer) to move the connector to the top to streamline wiring.

 Assembly is reasonably straight forward.